dannyvankooten/www.dannyvankooten.com/src/content/blog/2014-10-02-data-type-inconsistencies-in-wordpress.md

 title:  "Data type inconsistencies in WordPress"
 date:  2014-10-02 13:38:15
 datePublished: "2014-10-02"
+description: "Exploring data type inconsistencies in WordPress and the pitfalls of PHP's weak typing."
 ---

 Yesterday I [tweeted about data type inconsistencies in WordPress plugins](https://twitter.com/DannyvanKooten/status/517432423475589120), something that has been bothering me for a while now.